ItsNiklas/domjudge-docker/README.md

     $ docker exec -it judge-judgedaemonX-1 /bin/bash
     $ docker exec -it judge-judgedaemonX-1 /opt/domjudge/judgehost/bin/dj_run_chroot

-Update the executables in the domserver as well, if you want to be sure that the versions match.
 As of writing, the following languages are installed:

 - Bash (GNU Bash 5.1)